SUMMARY: In the United States, the rules about when and what an employer may ask a job applicant or employee about disability are quite specific.

 Pre-offer is the time before an applicant is offered employment.
 During this stage, the prospective employer is prohibited from all disability-related inquiries even if they are related to the job.
 During this stage, an employer can ask about an applicant’s ability to perform any essential function of the job.
 An employer can also ask an applicant to demonstrate or describe how they would do a task, but must allow for reasonable accommodation to be used in order to do this.

-The post-offer stage is after an applicant is given a conditional job offer, but before he starts work.
+The post-offer stage is after an applicant is given a conditional job offer, but before starting work.
 At this stage, an employer may make disability-related inquiries, “regardless of whether they are related to the job, as long as it does so for all entering employees in the same job category.”

-Inquiries during employment
+Inquiries during Employment

-At the employment stage, which starts when the employee begins work, an employer can make disability related inquiries or require medical examinations that are “job-related and consistent with business necessity”.
+At the employment stage, which starts when the employee begins work, an employer can make disability-related inquiries or require medical examinations that are “job-related and consistent with business necessity”.

-Limitations of disability-related inquiries
+Limitations of Disability-related Inquiries

 The limitation around disability-related inquiries applies to all applicants and employees.
-As the EEOC points out, “Any employee, therefore, has a right to challenge a disability-related inquiry or medical examination that is not job-related and consistent with business necessity.”
-An inquiry is job-related and consistent with business necessity when an employer has a reason to believe, based on objective evidence, that an employee’s ability to perform a job is impacted by a disability or medical condition or an employee will pose a direct threat.
+As the EEOC points out, “Any employee, therefore, has a right to challenge a disability-related inquiry or medical examination that is not job-related and consistent with business necessity.”1 An inquiry is job-related and consistent with business necessity when an employer has a reason to believe, based on objective evidence, that an employee’s ability to perform a job is impacted by a disability or medical condition or an employee will pose a direct threat.

 The U.S. Equal Employment Opportunity Commission, 1995.
 Enforcement guidance: Pre-employment disability related questions and medical examinations.
 Retrieved from https://www.eeoc.gov/policy/docs/preemp.html